The Redbridge 11 Plus Exam

 |Ilford County High School (Boys)

 |Ilford County Grammar School Open Day||Woodford County Grammar School Open Day||Admissions Policy 2022 for both schools|

 All admissions, as well as the test, is managed by Redbridge Council.
 There is no information available on either grammar school website except to refer you to Redbridge Council.

-For some reason, this year, The Redbridge 11 plus Exam is on the same day as that for the CSSE Consortium, meaning that you will have to choose.
+For some reason, this year, The Redbridge 11 plus Exam is on the same day as the CSSE Consortium 11 plus exam, meaning that you will have to choose.
 There is no explanation given by Redbridge council except the following: